ruifelixpereira/service-health-funcapp/README.md

 func new --name collectHealth --template "Timer trigger" --authlevel "anonymous"
 ```

-Add Azure Storage connection information in local.settings.json and ajust the settings of your Storage account:
+Add Azure Storage connection information in `local.settings.json` and adjust the settings of your Storage account:

 ```json
 {